matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Money Quote: "In practice, training a Neural Network requires a lot of experimentation." (p148).
 Lol, no kidding.

+## 12: Checkpoints

+It can take hours or days to train a model.
+Save off instances as you go.
+Typically on an epoch, but possibly in smaller epoch chunks called steps.

+Early stopping and checkpoint selection.
+You typically stop training when your loss function reaches a certain point.
+Alternatively you could continue training but save off checkpoints, inspect the loss function of each, and choose the optimal one.
+Often a model can settle in on a low loss for common cases, then go up and down again as it tunes for rare cases.
+Early stopping can be cheaper and checkpoint selection can get higher accuracy.

+Offers L2 regression as a way to go instead of checkpoints, ideally in cases of a "well behaved" training loop where the loss plateaus.

+Fine tuning.
+On new data can get a "warm start" working from a checkpoint.
+You might want to use an earlier checkpoint that didn't fine tune on previous rare cases.

+Many tricks for large amounts of data that don't fit in memory.

 ## Notes on running *.ipynb files on google colab

 None of the design pattern *.pynb files ran "out of the box" for me.